webplatform/docs-wpd/Community/Meetings/General/index.md

 * Julee to update Topic Hierarchy and Architecture pages.
 * Julee to send out an email discussing how we should "take" and re-assign bugs to even the work out more.
 * Eliot to do an editorial pass on the [http://lists.w3.org/Archives/Public/public-webplatform/2012Dec/0172.html proposed top-level pages].
+[DONE]
 * Jswisher to request the next level of detail on the global nav and how the reader accesses the content types as well as the technology areas.
 * LAST WEEK ACTION: Julee to find out how to add a meeting bot to the Content TF Meeting.
 ** UPDATE: in progress